The nuances of workplace happiness, and 10 tips to instil productive happiness at work.

 But here’s the thing: happiness is a high-performance superpower, according to new, large-scale research conducted in the U.S. Army by psychology and management academics Martin Seligman and Paul B. Lester.
 Initial happiness and well-being correlated significantly with the proportion of soldiers who subsequently earned awards for bravery, or army workers who were recognised for outstanding job performance.

-1. An enabling environment.
 Small but important things include a structured onboarding programme for new employees, and making available the right technology tools.
 Big aspects are how the company inspires a motivational purpose, and the values that thread through the way it works.
 The office environment in the TV series Love and Anarchy is a good example.
 The fictional publishing house, Lund & Lagerstedt, falls into near bankruptcy as no one quite knows the company’s main reason for being.
 Some think it is to promote quality literature; others to capitalise on popular media trends; the new CEO just wants to generate revenue any way she can.
 An undercurrent of anarchy prevails as everyone gets on with what they think they should be doing.
-But, aware that there is no direction, they aren’t happy.
+But, aware that there is no direction, they aren’t happy. - The trust factor.

 And when leaders discuss how they are prioritising workforce well-being, they must do so with authenticity, not as a way to shift attention from uncomfortable issues.
 Precisely because happiness can be interpreted ambiguously, punting positivity during difficult times may send the wrong message.
 Think carefully before appointing your own Chief Happiness Officer if salary freezes have just been announced or the company has recently laid off even one employee.